What Are the NCSL Standing Committees?

-The Committees meet two times each year--the Fall Forum and in the summer at the NCSL Legislative Summit), providing an exchange of information through dialog, meeting sessions, and networking opportunities.
-In addition to the meetings, committees disseminate information through special seminars, web sites, a variety of written documents, and webinars.
+The Committees meet virtually throughout the year and in the summer at the NCSL Legislative Summit.
+These meetings provide members an opportunity to attend informative educational sessions with national experts, exchange information through dialog and network with colleagues from around the country.
+In addition to the meetings, committees disseminate information through special seminars, webinars, conference calls and a variety of written documents.
 As needed, committees also consider and adopt policy directives and resolutions for NCSL.

-There are eight committees: Budgets and Revenue; Communications, Financial Services and Interstate Commerce; Education; Health and Human Services; Labor and Economic Development; Law and Criminal Justice; Legislative Effectiveness; and Natural Resources and Infrastructure.
+There are eight committees: Budgets and Revenue; Communications, Financial Services and Interstate Commerce; Education; Health and Human Services; Labor and Economic Development; Law, Criminal Justice and Public Safety; Natural Resources and Infrastructure; and Redistricting and Elections.

-The NCSL President and President-elect recommends legislators and the NCSL Staff Chair recommends legislative staff to serve as Co-Chairs and Vice-Chairs of all the Standing Committees.
-Legiislator committee officers serve a term of two years; staff officers serve a term of one year.
+The NCSL President and President-elect select the legislator officers and the NCSL Staff Chair selects the legislative staff officers of the NCSL Standing Committees.
+Legislator and legislative staff committee officers serve a term of two years.

 Each biennium, presiding officers and staff directors in all the states are asked to appoint members for each of the committees.
 Terms for members of committees are two years.

 What Are the Expectations of Committee Members?